peteroupc/numbers-java/api/com.upokecenter.numbers.EFloat.md

  than 0 or greater than <code>str</code> 's length, or <code>str</code> ' s
  length minus <code>offset</code> is less than <code>length</code>.

+* <code>java.lang.IllegalArgumentException</code> - Either "offset" or "length" is less than 0 or
+  greater than "str"'s length, or "str"'s length minus "offset" is less than "length".

+* <code>java.lang.NullPointerException</code> - The parameter <code>str</code> is null.

 ### FromString
     public static EFloat FromString​(java.lang.String str) Creates a binary float from a text string that represents a number, using an